 What does the LibX Toolbar offer the user?

 To activate the "Magic Search" option, click on the UMaine crest logo that appears on your browser toolbar and select Preferences.
 Click on the Context Menu and select Google Scholar > Engable Magic Search in context menu.

-LibX places cues in web pages you visit if your library has resources related to that page.
-Whenever you see the cue, click on the link to look at what the Library has to offer.
-For instance, book pages at Amazon or Barnes & Noble will contain cues that link to the book's entry in URSUS.
+Book pages at Amazon or Barnes & Noble will contain cues that link to the book's entry in URSUS.
 Cues are displayed at Google, Yahoo!
 Search, the NY Times Book Review, and other pages.
-Watch this screencast for examples of this cool feature. (requires Macromedia Flash Plugin)

 A book title can have different ISBNs for the paperback, the hardcover, even for different editions.
 LibX supports OCLC's xISBN service: you can find a book, given an ISBN, even if the library holds this book under a different ISBN.

 LibX is distributed under the Mozilla Public License.
 The copyright is held jointly by Annette Bailey and Virginia Tech.

 By using this extension you may send the URL of pages you are currently visiting to your library's catalog server.
 Such information is sent only if you are actively using the extension; it is never sent automatically.
 If you wish to avoid this you must turn off the referrer URL by setting network.http.sendRefererHeader to 0 in your preferences.

 In addition, you may be sending information such as ISBN numbers to OCLC.
 Use LibX -> Preferences -> AJAX Options to turn this services off if desired.